Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/building-an-extension.md

 * `getName`, which returns the name of the extension.

   Extension developers must prefix their extension names with the company name \(for example, _com.myCompany.myExtension_\).
 For more information about the naming constraints, see [Namespace Conventions](./#namespace-conventions).
 The name that you use to register **cannot** conflict with other registered extensions or Adobe internal modules.

+  {% hint style="warning" %}
+  The name that you use to register cannot conflict with other registered extensions or Adobe internal modules.
+The extension name is considered case insensitive by the Mobile SDK.

 **Tip**: All Adobe module names are prefixed with _com.adobe.module_ and are considered reserved.